 There are vast tracts of pages, papers, blogs, information about honey bees, beekeeping, bee products, etc. available on the Internet.
 I am listing some links here that I have found interesting, useful, amusing, etc.

 Caveat lector!
 That means … “Reader beware.”
 The bar to entry for creating content on the Internet is to have fingers.
-I can’t vouch for the quality or veracity of every page that is here.
-Think of this page as my personal bee-related bookmark list that I am sharing, possibly with some annotations.
-If you find links that have rotted, or rotten content at the end of a link, contact me and let me know.
+I can’t vouch for the quality or veracity of pages listed here.
+This is my own, very incomplete, usually out-of-date honey bee / beekeeper link list.

 Bee Hive and Comb Construction

-The Miraculous Space Efficiency of Honeycomb : Hexagons and the science of packing.
+- The Miraculous Space Efficiency of Honeycomb : Hexagons and the science of packing.
 (Marc Chamberland, 2015 article in Slate).
 Why do bees and wasps build comb and nests in hexagonal shapes?
 Here is some math.

-Bee Space : A gap in a natural nest bees don’t fill up (David Cushman, n.d.).
+- Bee Space : A gap in a natural nest bees don’t fill up (David Cushman, n.d.).
 I always refer back to here when I forget the “exact” dimensions of “bee space.”

 ARS Microscopy Research Helps Unravel the Workings of a Major Honey Bee Pest.
 A summary of Dr. Samuel Ramsey’s work in showing that mites feed on fat bodies, not hemolymph as originally believe.
 Contains a link to the research paper.